pieh/pieh-xbmc-addons/README.md

 ## RSS Client Background

 Addon meant to run in background (like RecentlyAdded script).
 It allows including RSS feeds into skins (to Home window for instance).
+For info go to [How To](http://github.com/pieh/pieh-xbmc-addons/blob/master/howto.md)